x

 More () »

-It's a competitive nature for food suppliers and manufacturers, restaurants have to tighten a belt for workforce too.
+It's a competitive nature for food suppliers and manufacturers, and restaurants have to tighten the belt for their workforce too.

 TYLER, Texas — Across the nation, restaurants have struggled to keep their doors open.

-"It has not been easy, we’ve had to make a lot of adjustments," Lemon Yellow Co-owner JJ Perez said.
+"It has not been easy; we’ve had to make a lot of adjustments," Lemon Yellow Latin Bites co-owner JJ Perez said.

-While many small businesses have struggled. including restaurants and other establishments, Lemon Yellow in Tyler's co-owner, JJ Perez, figured out a formula that works for them.
+While many small businesses have struggled, including restaurants and other establishments, Perez figured out a formula that works for them.

 "Staying on top of those trends and trying to navigate them," Perez said.

-Bob Westbrook is a former East Texas CiCi's pizza franchise owner.
-Westbrook says the restaurant industry has the lowest profit margins.
+Bob Westbrook, president of the East Texas chapter for Texas Restaurant Association, is a former East Texas CiCi's Pizza franchise owner.
+Westbrook said the restaurant industry has the lowest profit margins.

-"It's all economy related with the conditions of the economy, the high inflation, cost increasing, all of the consumers, there's fewer dollars to spend," East Texas Restaurant Association Chapter Chair Bob Westbrook.
+"It's all economy related with the conditions of the economy, the high inflation, cost increasing, all of the consumers, there's fewer dollars to spend," Westbrook said.

-No matter the industry, Bell says it's a juggling act.
+No matter the industry, Bell said it's a juggling act.

 Before You Leave, Check This Out